rdiaz02/OncoSimul/README.md

-You can directly install from github:
+You can directly install from github (and this might be newer than the BioC code)

 ```r
 install.packages("devtools") ## if you don't have it already